At the heart of the city

 Other Road Closures

 the High Road will be closed overnight from 15.30 and it will re-open each morning, if it is safe to do so, by 08.30.

 In certain circumstances Roads within the Park may be opened or closed for longer periods or at other times as a result of ice, rock fall, a large public event, an accident or maintenance work taking place.

 Information on additional or extended road closures are advertised via local media, radio and traffic information services, as well as yellow advance notice signage where appropriate.

 There is a diversion in place around the St Anthony's Chapel area due to poor underfoot ground conditions.
-Detailed road and footpath names [pdf, 1.6mb] External events and park restrictions: April - June 2014 [pdf, 173kb]
+Detailed road and footpath names [pdf, 1.6mb] External events and park restrictions: July - September 2014 [pdf, 156kb]